The balanced-varied diet provides the body with all the nutrients required to maintain a healthy body and mind, supporting tissue regeneration.

 Complementary lifestyle recommendations.

-- Try to minimize your medication intake.
+- Minimize your medication intake.
 (They all harm the immune system.)

 - Smoking and drinking alcoholic beverages (including beer and wine) are not recommended, as they damage the immune system.